Skip to main content

 Create a pay-as-you-go plan

-On the Nevermined App, choose pay-as-you-go pricing (one charge per purchase), set your price (e.g. $7), and grant 1 credit per purchase.
-The 1-credit grant means each call to your purchase endpoint maps cleanly to one card charge of your plan price.
+On the Nevermined App, choose pay-as-you-go pricing (one charge per purchase) and set your price (e.g. $7).
+That’s it: the App doesn’t ask about credits on PAYG, and one call to your purchase endpoint = one card charge of your plan price.
 See Manage Plans.

 2